kleqing/kleqing/README.md

 ## About me
 * I am 18 years old.
 * I can speak English and Vietnamese.
-I also can speak Japanese but it just a little bit!
+I also can speak Japanese but just a little!
 * University Student, Software Engineer.

 ## My favourite programming Language (I am new to code)